Preparing for your visit

 - Pre-registration for surgery or x-rays and special diagnostics (special diagnostics pre-registration for St. Paul location only)

 To help us complete initial paperwork and concentrate on your child’s care, it’s best to arrive about 15 minutes before your scheduled appointment.
-Getting there early ensures you have time to park, find your way and get through the registration process without added stress for you or your child.
+If you are scheduled for surgery, you will be given a time of arrival before your procedure.
+Getting there early ensures you have time to park, find your way, and get through the registration process without added stress for you or your child.